Photo:

 All of Japan’s best brands are at your fingertips.

 The biggest concern when shopping for new clothes online is finding the correct size.
-While it’s difficult to know until you actually try it on, most if not every store will have a return policy if you order the wrong size.
+While it’s difficult to know until you actually try it on, most, if not every, store will have a return policy if you order the wrong size.
 Just make sure you do not remove any tags until you are absolutely sure you want to keep the item.
 If you do have to return something, you will likely have to pay for packaging and shipping.

 These are just a few big-name brands you can find in Japan.
 Unless otherwise noted, the brand’s fashion doesn’t cater to any particular subculture and will typically list the current trends in Japan.

-Women and men’s
+Women and Men’s Online Stores

-Women’s fashion
+Women’s Fashion

-Men’s fashion
+Men’s Fashion

 What do you think about shopping online in Japan?
 Are there any links we missed?
 Let us know in the comments!